AMProduction-hub/boundlessandtimelesswiki/03.PlayerLog&Handouts/Mechanics/CLI/backgrounds/clan-crafter-scag.md

 - **Skill Proficiencies.** [History](03.PlayerLog&Handouts/Mechanics/CLI/rules/skills.md#History), [Insight](03.PlayerLog&Handouts/Mechanics/CLI/rules/skills.md#Insight)
 - **Tool Proficiencies.** One type of artisan's tools
 - **Languages.** Dwarvish or one of your choice if you already speak Dwarvish
-- **Equipment.** A set of artisan's tools with which you are proficient, a maker's mark chisel used to mark your handiwork with the symbol of the clan of crafters you learned your skill from, a set of [traveler's clothes](travelers-clothes.md), and a [pouch](pouch.md) containing 5 gp and a gem worth 10 gp
+- **Equipment.** A set of artisan's tools with which you are proficient, a maker's mark chisel used to mark your handiwork with the symbol of the clan of crafters you learned your skill from, a set of [traveler's clothes](03.PlayerLog&Handouts/Mechanics/CLI/items/travelers-clothes.md), and a [pouch](03.PlayerLog&Handouts/Mechanics/CLI/items/pouch.md) containing 5 gp and a gem worth 10 gp

 The Stout Folk are well known for their artisanship and the worth of their handiworks, and you have been trained in that ancient tradition.
 For years you labored under a dwarf master of the craft, enduring long hours and dismissive, sour-tempered treatment in order to gain the fine skills you possess today.

 You are most likely a dwarf, but not necessarily—particularly in the North, the shield dwarf clans learned long ago that only proud fools who are more concerned for their egos than their craft turn away promising apprentices, even those of other races.
-If you aren't a dwarf, however, you have taken a solemn oath never to take on an apprentice in the craft: it is not for nondwarves to pass on the skills of Moradin's favored children.
+If you aren't a dwarf, however, you have taken a solemn oath never to take on an apprentice in the craft: it is not for non-dwarves to pass on the skills of Moradin's favored children.
 You would have no difficulty, however, finding a dwarf master who was willing to receive potential apprentices who came with your recommendation.

 ## Feature: Respect of the Stout Folk